ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-asia.md

 ---
 title: Expose your applications using OVHcloud Public Cloud Load Balancer
 excerpt: "How to expose your applications hosted on Managed Kubernetes Service using the OVHcloud Public Cloud Load Balancer"
-updated: 2024-08-23
+updated: 2024-09-11
 ---

 > [!warning]
 >
-> Usage of the [Public Cloud Load Balancer](https://www.ovhcloud.com/asia/public-cloud/load-balancer/) with Managed Kubernetes Service (MKS) is currently in Beta phase.
+> Usage of the [Public Cloud Load Balancer](https://www.ovhcloud.com/asia/public-cloud/load-balancer/) with Managed Kubernetes Service (MKS) is now GA.
-> This feature is also available to customers using the services of our US subsidiary.
+> The LoadBalancer based on Octavia is not the default one yet.
+You must use the annotation `loadbalancer.ovhcloud.com/class: octavia` to deploy an Octavia LoadBalancer from your MKS cluster.
 >

 ## Objective